lit/lit/packages/labs/eleventy-plugin-lit/README.md

 will be compatible with Lit pre-rendering, because not all of the component lifecycle methods are currently invoked, and the DOM APIs that can be used in certain lifecycle methods are restricted.

+The Lit team is working on finalizing and documenting the SSR lifecycle and restrictions, follow [#2494](https://github.com/lit/lit/issues/2494) for more details.

 ### Passing data to components